open-mmlab/mmdetection3d/docs/tutorials/customize_runtime.md

 ```

-- Use `custom_imports` in the config to manually import it
+Or use `custom_imports` in the config to manually import it

 ```python
 custom_imports = dict(imports=['mmdet3d.core.utils.my_hook'], allow_failed_imports=False)